stevenferrer/nero/README.md

 ## Supported back-ends

-Currently, we have official support for [PostgreSQL](postgresql.org), ther back-ends will be supported soon.
+Currently, we have official support for [PostgreSQL](postgresql.org), other back-ends will be supported soon.
+Meanwhile, you can implement a [custom back-end](#custom-back-ends).

 | Back-end | Library |
 |---------| ------- |